Here's How Your Trade Telefonica S.A. (TEF) Aggressively Right Now

 Sponsored

+The average price from analysts is $5.31, which is $1.95 above the current price.
 TEF currently public float of 5.39B and currently shorts hold a 0.07% ratio of that float.
-Today, the average trading volume of TEF was 2.10M shares.
+Today, the average trading volume of TEF was 2.04M shares.

 TEF’s Market Performance

-TEF stocks went down by -7.20% for the week, with a monthly jump of 4.03% and a quarterly performance of 7.93%, while its annual performance rate touched 13.78%.
-The volatility ratio for the week stands at 1.78% while the volatility levels for the past 30 days are set at 1.48% for Telefonica S.A..
-The simple moving average for the period of the last 20 days is -3.04% for TEF stocks with a simple moving average of 7.65% for the last 200 days.
+TEF stocks went down by -1.80% for the week, with a monthly jump of 0.62% and a quarterly performance of 6.75%, while its annual performance rate touched 12.11%.
+The volatility ratio for the week stands at 1.98% while the volatility levels for the past 30 days are set at 1.62% for Telefonica S.A.
+The simple moving average for the period of the last 20 days is -3.11% for TEF stocks with a simple moving average of 7.37% for the last 200 days.

 After a stumble in the market that brought TEF to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -9.09% of loss for the given period.